dim87/SDA_DB_SQL/homework_01.md

 - think if a field is mandatory or optional (not null)
 - insert some data into tables so you can test select queries later on
 - save all your queries into separate file
+- send me the resulting sql file with all queries that you have used to create tables and select data (via Slack)
 - if you have any questions- don't be shy, write me a message in Slack, I will be happy to help :)
-- send me the resulting sql file with all queries that you have used to create tables and select data via slack
 - Pleeeeeease don't send me this file on Saturday at 03:00 in the morning as I won't have time to review it

 ### Just so we could start on the same page